Sequence-of-Constraints MPC: Reactive Timing-Optimal Control of Sequential Manipulation: Conclusion

 \section{Conclusion}

 In this paper we derived a reactive control strategy to execute a given linear sequence of constraints.
 The scope of this paper is more narrow than previous work on full online replanning in a TAMP setting \cite{2019-paxton-RepresentingRobotTask,2021-li-ReactiveTaskMotion,2020-stouraitis-OnlineHybridMotion}.
-However, the focus on a given sequence of constraints allows us to derive -- to our knowledge for the first time -- a control strategy that encompasses the interdependencies between future waypoints and their timing and includes timing optimization and phase backtracking as an integral part of reactiveness.
+However, the focus on a given sequence of constraints allows us to derive a control strategy that encompasses the interdependencies between future waypoints and their timing and includes timing optimization and phase backtracking as an integral part of reactiveness.
+A core limitation of the approach arises from the approximate decomposition of the full problem, in particular from representing the long term path only coarsely with waypoints.
+Running constraints between future waypoints, such as collision avoidance, are therefore not evaluated for waypoint estimation, but only accounted for in the short receeding horizon path.

 On a more conceptual level, it is a standard paradigm to think of long term manipulation behavior as composed of individual primitive controllers, or motor skills, that are sequenced e.g.\ by RLDS \cite{2019-paxton-RepresentingRobotTask}, other state machines \cite{2000-egerstedt-BehaviorBasedRobotics}, or tree structures \cite{2017-majumdar-FunnelLibrariesRealtime}, and where each primitive has its own control law, e.g.\ acting as a funnel, or option (in the context of hierarchical RL).
 The presented system provides an alternative view, where not individual control laws are the basic building blocks, but constraints.
 Compositionality (and decision abstraction) is achieved on the level of constraints, and instead of composing primitive control laws, here we derive control directly from the composition of constraints.
 The constraint-based view on control is not novel \cite{2014-aertbelien-ETaSLETCConstraintbased}, but our system provides an explicit timing-optimal MPC realization for a sequential composition of constraints.